PeterYves/worksample-1/2_fleshed_out_headline.md

    this will create application called WorkSampleApp and it will use postgresql database **N.B:** using the above command without specifing the database to use, it will use the default and most of the time is sqlite
  + Dealing with postgresql database
    To access rails postgresql database simply use the command **rails db**.
 This will take you to the database management terminal where you can view, and update data from the database
  + Rails modeling
- A Rails Model is a Ruby class that can add database records (think of whole rows in an Excel table), find particular data you're looking for, update that data, or remove data.
+   A Rails Model is a Ruby class that can add database records (think of whole rows in an Excel table), find particular data you're looking for, update        data, or remove data.
 These common operations are referred to by the acronym CRUD--Create, Remove, Update, Destroy.
+   To generate model in rails use the command `rails generate model ModelName ColumnOneName:ColumnOneType ColumnTwoName:ColumnTwoType`
+   For example `rails generate model User username:string password:string`  this command will create app/models/user.rb and              db/migrate/20130518173035_create_users.rb files.
+Model can be used for validations and other user data saving acts.
  + Rails migrations
+ The migration file, which is stored in db/migrate like all other migrations files.
+Migrations describe the changes we'll be making to our database (though   haven't actually enacted just yet).
+In this case, the generated migrations file say:
+  class CreateUsers < ActiveRecord::Migration
+  def change
+    create_table :users do |t|
+      t.string :username
+      t.string :password

+      t.timestamps
+    end
+  end
+end
  + Rails controllers
  + Rails routes
  + Rails views